 I improve software development outcomes by concentrating on a few interrelated services and specialties.
 The four skill sets illustrated above describe my four areas of expertise and how they connect.
 A deep grounding in software engineering and development practices are needed to manage software outsourcing successfully.
 Validation of security and code quality are needed to deliver robust products, provide feedback to developers, and provide objective controls for investors and founders.
 None of these things matter if you build the wrong product for the market, which is why an understanding of Product Development/Product Management is essential.

 Said another way, you can’t select the right technology without understanding the product requirements.
 You can’t choose the right outsourced development team without knowing the technology stack.
 You can’t know if your team is implementing your product well without review.
 You need deep technology skills and experience to understand technical reviews and improve the entire process.
 The skill set I bring to the table includes these four interlocking elements used to improve software development outcomes.
 Over the years, as one area has become stronger, the others have also strengthened and matured since they are interconnected.

-I use these four skill sets to deliver three services on a consulting basis: Outsourcing Guidance for small to medium-sized software businesses (described above), Consulting CTO for software startups, and Software Investor Services, including code reviews and due diligence.
+I use these four skill sets to deliver three services on a consulting basis: Outsourcing Guidance for medium to large-sized software businesses (described above), Consulting CTO for software startups, and Software Investor Services, including code reviews and due diligence.